Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 8 writes into a file the result of a command from another file command 9 duplicates last line of file
-Command 10 delete all regular files with a specific extension that are present in current dir and sub folders
+Command 10 delete all regular files with a specific extension that are present in current dir and sub folders Command 11 counts the number of directories and sub directories in the current directory.